Extensions of the Deep Galerkin Method: Introduction

 From a bird's-eye perspective, each DGM layer takes as an input the original mini-batch inputs $\vx$ (in our case this is the set of randomly sampled time-space points) and the output of the previous DGM layer.
 This process culminates with a vector-valued output $\vy$ which consists of the neural network approximation of the desired function $u$ evaluated at the mini-batch points.
 See Figure \ref{fig:networkoutside} for a visualization of the overall architecture. \\

 Within a DGM layer, the mini-batch inputs along with the output of the previous layer are transformed through a series of operations that closely resemble those in Highway Networks.
-Below, we present the architecture in the equations along with a visual representation of a single DGM layer in Figure \ref{fig:dgmlayer3}:
+Below, we present the architecture in a visual representation of a single DGM layer in Figure \ref{fig:dgmlayer3}:

-where $\odot$ denotes Hadamard (element-wise) multiplication, $L$ is the total number of layers, $\sigma$ is an activation function and the $\vu$, $\vw$ and $\vb$ terms with various superscripts are the model parameters. \\

 Similar to the intuition for LSTMs, each layer produces weights based on the last layer, determining how much of the information gets passed to the next layer.
 In \cite{sirignano2018dgm} the authors also argue that including repeated element-wise multiplication of nonlinear functions helps capture ``sharp turn'' features present in more complicated functions.
-Note that at every iteration the original input enters into the calculations of every intermediate step, thus decreasing the probability of vanishing gradients of the output function with respect to $\vx$.

 Compared to a Multilayer Perceptron (MLP), the number of parameters in each hidden layer of the DGM network is roughly eight times bigger than the same number in a usual dense layer.
 This is the case because each DGM layer has 8 weight matrices and 4 bias vectors while the MLP network only has one weight matrix and one bias vector (assuming the matrix/vector sizes are similar to each other).
-Moreover, the LSTM-like architecture of DGM networks is able to handle issues of vanishing gradients - an issue that deep MLP's may encounter - while being flexible enough to model complex functions.
+Moreover, the LSTM-like architecture of DGM networks is able to handle issues of vanishing gradients - an issue that deep MLPs may encounter - while being flexible enough to model complex functions.
+Note that at every iteration the original input enters into the calculations of every intermediate step, thus decreasing the chance of vanishing gradients of the output function with respect to $\vx$.

 As noted by \cite{sirignano2018dgm}, the architecture of a neural network can be crucial to its success and clever choices of architectures, which exploit a priori knowledge about an application, can significantly improve performance.
 However, in our work we maintain the same architecture for the neural network, but may slightly modify the parametrization of the approximating function.